 Like all types of investments, there are risks that you should know about.

 Depending on the project, your money can’t be withdrawn penalty-free for up to 5 years.
 Plus, it can still take 60 days from the day you request a withdrawal to receive your funds.

 Most real estate crowdfunding platforms launched after 2012 during a period of economic expansion.
 You may only wish to invest small amounts of money until real estate crowdfunding weathers an entire credit cycle.

-Before making any investments, stocks or crowdfund real estate, Riley Adams recommends knowing the potential risks.
+Before making any investments, stocks, bonds, or crowdfund real estate, Riley Adams recommends knowing the potential risks.
 Each platform produces an offering circular that is like an index fund prospectus.
 It states how your cash will be invested and the potential risks.

 Know the consequences of what should happen were the company to go under while you have money invested.
 Do your due diligence to understand what could happen to your money in illiquid investments which do not have active market.- Riley Adams @ Young and the Invested